thephm/message_md/docs/guide.md

 ## People

-Add each of the people you communicate with in `config\people.json` file:

-with each person defined on a separate row.
+Add each of the people you communicate with into `config\people.json` file with each person defined on a separate row.

 ### Fields

-- `person-slug` - one-word or hyphenated words uniquely identifying this person
+- `person-slug` - one-word or hyphenated-words uniquely identifying this person
-- `first-name` - person's first name
+- `first-name` - the person's first name
-- `last-name` - person's last name
+- `last-name` - the person's last name
 - `number` - the phone number field in the `signald` output file
 - `linkedin-id` - the last part of their LinkedIn profile URL
 - `conversation-id` - required for [signal_sqlite_md](https://github.com/thephm/signal_sqlite_md/tree/main)